All posts

 SoGood54443323

 Honest topline: Puzzle wins for SaaS specifically.
 Xero wins general-purpose.
 SoGood scores well on setup and bundling but trails on integrations and exit data.
 Wave is still the right answer if cost is the binding constraint.
 QuickBooks itself is mid-pack — only worth choosing for a specific reason (your accountant insists, your bank's integration is QuickBooks-first).
+If you want the AI-accuracy-focused counter-read on the same 8-tool set, the 2026 AI bookkeeping software comparison re-scores everything specifically on AI categorization, anomaly detection, and monthly-close automation — a useful second look before you commit.

 Where each tool sits on price vs. AI